Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

    2.	**IoT Edge Port**: At least one IoT Edge with Port 8080 and 5000 is opended and is connected to your Iot Hub. please follow this documentation for deployment information  https://docs.microsoft.com/en-us/azure/iot-edge/quickstart-linux
    3.	**Azure Custom Vision account**, see the below link to find your training key here https://www.customvision.ai/projects#/settings
    4.	**Azure Container Registry**, please follow the document to create one https://docs.microsoft.com/en-us/azure/container-registry/
+   5.   **Azure Media Service**, please follow the document to create one https://docs.microsoft.com/en-us/azure/media-services/latest/create-account-howto?tabs=portal
-   5.	**Visual Studio Code**: IoT Edge development environment.
+   6.	**Visual Studio Code**: IoT Edge development environment.
 [Download it from here](https://code.visualstudio.com/).
-   6. **Visual Studio Code: Azure IoT Edge Extension**: An extension that connects to your IoT Hub and lets you manage your IoT Devices and IoT Edge Devices right from VS Code.
+   7. **Visual Studio Code: Azure IoT Edge Extension**: An extension that connects to your IoT Hub and lets you manage your IoT Devices and IoT Edge Devices right from VS Code.
 A must-have for IoT Edge development.
 [Download it from here](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-edge).
 Once installed, connect it to your IoT Hub.

 To learn more about this development environment, check out [this tutorial](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-deploy-modules-vscode) and [this video](https://www.youtube.com/watch?v=C5eTQ1cwlLk&t=1s&index=35&list=PLlrxD0HtieHh5_pOv-6xsMxS3URD6XD52):